 - Store the cards into a gallon-sized ziplock bag.
 That way they are protected if you transport them to school or dinner.

-Whether you’re looking for a Christmas game for the classroom, for your annual Christmas bash, or just to entertain the kids for an afternoon, these free printable Christmas bingo cards are a colorful and classic way to have fun this holiday season.
-Grab your free printable Christmas bingo set from the resources directory today and get started having fun!
-(At least it doesn’t involve buckets of water!)
+Whether you’re looking for a Christmas game for the classroom, for your annual Christmas bash, or just to entertain the kids for an afternoon, grab your free printable Christmas bingo cards now.

 Do you love to play bingo with your kids?